 Following shakedown, the fleet ballistic missile (FBM) submarine got underway from Groton in early December 1964, bound for the Pacific.
 Transiting the Panama Canal on New Year's Eve, she arrived at Pearl Harbor in January 1965.
 The FBM submarine was deployed to Guam, in the Marianas, and operated from there into 1970.
 She conducted 18 deterrent patrols before returning to the east coast of the United States, departing the western Pacific in December 1970.
 After an overhaul at Charleston, S.C., Ulysses S. Grant was deployed to Holy Loch, Scotland, and operated in the European area until September 1975.

-Returning home at that time, the submarine continued to operate with the Atlantic Fleet on deterrent patrols into 1980.
+Returning home at that time, the submarine continued to operate with the Atlantic Fleet on deterrent patrols.